scottisyoung/Daily-Notes/JavaScript/JavaScriptNotes.md

                 let myPet = 'watson';
                 console.log(`I own a pet ${myPet}.`)    Output: I own a pet watson.

+*   We can also concatenate strings by using the += operator.

+                var myStr = "This is the first sentence. ";
+                myStr += "This is the second sentence.";

 ### <span style="color: red;">Properties</span>

 *   When you introduce a new piece of data into a JS program, the browsers saves it as an instance of the data         type.